Tarawera 100 Miler

 |MOBILE TRACKING & LIVE UPDATES||None||X||All the time|

 |MEDICAL & SAFETY||Finish line only||X||Entire course|

 * parking security, atmosphere, entertainment, food and drink.

 ** parking security, atmosphere, food and drink.

-The 2018 Miler course includes some of the Tarawera Ultramarathon course, the Tarawera Trail Marathon & 50km courses and much more.
+The Miler course includes some of the Tarawera Ultramarathon course, the Tarawera 50k and 102k courses and much more.
 The course features narrow single track trails, wide trails, forestry and sealed roads.
 Forests, lakes, geothermal features, a boat-based lake crossing and the city of Rotorua.
-It will be a runnable, moderately hilly trail ultra marathon course.
+It will be a runnable, moderately hilly trail ultramarathon course.

-The Tarawera 100 Mile Endurance Run takes a substantially different course to the 62, 85 or 102km ultramarathon courses.
-The latter half of the 100 Miler course will share some trails in common with the Tarawera Ultra courses.
+The Tarawera 100 Miler takes a substantially different course to either of the 50km or 102km ultramarathon courses.
+The latter half of the 100 Miler course will share some trails in common with the Tarawera Ultra 102km courses.

-We expect the winning male to complete the Tarawera 100 Mile Endurance Run course in 14 hours or less.
+We expect the winning athlete to complete the Tarawera 100 Mile Endurance Run course in 15 hours or less.
 As a rough guide, this a little faster than Western States and much faster than UTMB.